TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 Chapter 5 Configuration of Main Menu

-You would find that the illustrative web pages in this Manual are all orange.
-Please note that they're from our latest firmware, which can be downloaded from our website.
+You will find that the illustrative web pages in this manual are all orange.
+Please note that they are from our latest firmware, which can be downloaded from our website.
 Web pages in our previous firmware are blue.

 On the leftmost column of the web-based management page are Setting, Client Setting, and Image Setup.
-For more details, you can refer to Section 5.2 Setting, Section 5.3 Client Setting, Section 5.4 Image Setup.
+For more details, refer to Section 5.2 Setting, Section 5.3 Client Setting, Section 5.4 Image Setup.

 5.1 Live View